PolymathNetwork/polymath-core/docs/investor_flags.md

         <tr>
             <td> 0 </td>
             <td> isAccredited </td>
             <td> Defines if an Investor is Accredited or not.
-True for Accredited, false for not not Accredited.</td>
+True for Accredited, false for not Accredited.</td>
         </tr>
         <tr>
             <td> 1 </td>